pythonmaker7/nba/README.md

 # Compare 2 players' similitude

 We ask a user to write down 3 nba players.

-We tell the user which pair out of these 3 players played more similarly during the season 2018-19.
+We then tell the user which pair out of these 3 players played more similarly during the season 2018-19.

 A few examples
 {Stephen Curry, Kyrie Irving, Steven Adams}     ->    {Stephen Curry, Kyrie Irving}